Proposal writers are salespeople.

 Proposal writers should broaden our view of our role

-If we view ourselves as writers, and allow our organizations to view us that way, too, then we all tend to view RFPs more as writing projects to complete, administrative tasks to cross off someone’s to do list.
+If we view ourselves as technical writers, and allow our organizations to view us that way, too, then we all tend to view RFPs more as writing projects to complete, administrative tasks to cross off someone’s to do list.

 David Seibert is a professional salesperson and consultant for businesses that respond to formal procurements in non-federal markets.
 Dave publishes a comprehensive curriculum of online, self-paced proposal training classes, delivers onsite and online proposal training programs for dedicated proposal teams, and provides proposal and business development consulting services for businesses that want to improve their win rates.